 Mobile-first indexing means that businesses with a website that is not mobile-friendly could lose their search engine ranking on both mobile and desktop searches.

-On March 26, 2018 Google announced the rollout of mobile-first indexing of websites—but what does that actually mean?
+Back in March, 2018, Google announced the rollout of mobile-first indexing of websites.
+But what did that actually mean?

 Historically, Google looked at the desktop version of your website to determine where to rank your site in online searches.
-Then, they added the caveat that your website should be mobile-friendly—or they would lower your ranking on mobile searches.
-All in an effort to encourage website owners to provide a good user experience for the ever-increasing number of people who view websites on their phone.
+Then in 2018, they added the caveat that your website had to be mobile-friendly or they would lower your ranking on mobile searches.
+This was done to encourage website owners to provide a good user experience for the ever-increasing number of people who view websites on their phones.

 It’s a game changer that could directly and dramatically impact your business.